DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Experiments

-\textbf{Sea Ice Dataset:} For real-world evaluation, we use the \textbf{monthly-averaged sea ice extent dataset} from the \textit{ERA5 reanalysis product} and \textit{NSIDC satellite observations} \citep{cavalieri1996sea}.
-This dataset spans \textbf{39 years (1979–2018)} and includes key atmospheric and oceanic variables that influence sea ice dynamics.
-The dataset is processed into \textbf{monthly-averaged time series} using an area-weighted method over the Arctic north of 25°N. This dataset is particularly suited for evaluating causal discovery methods due to its strong \textit{seasonal} and \textit{long-term dependencies}.
-The dataset provides monthly-averaged values of the variables summarized in Table~\ref{tab:datasets_all}.
+\textbf{Arctic sea ice.} A monthly-averaged Arctic sea ice dataset from the ERA5 reanalysis and NSIDC satellite observations~\citep{cavalieri1996sea}, spanning 1979--2018 (39 years) and including atmospheric and oceanic variables that influence sea ice dynamics.
+The dataset is processed into monthly-averaged time series using area weighting over the Arctic north of 25$^\circ$N, and exhibits strong seasonality and long-term trends.

-\textbf{ETTh1 Dataset:} We also evaluate on the \textit{ETTh1 electricity transformer dataset}, which records hourly measurements of transformer load and oil temperature from a real-world power station \citep{zhou2021informer}.
-The dataset captures \textbf{multi-resolution dynamics} driven by operational demand cycles and thermal diffusion effects.
-The ETTh1 dataset is well-suited for testing causal discovery under conditions of strong \textit{seasonality}, \textit{nonstationary trends}, and \textit{nonlinear dependencies} in industrial systems.
+\textbf{ETTh1.} The ETTh1 electricity transformer dataset~\citep{zhou2021informer} records hourly measurements of transformer load and oil temperature from a power station.
+It captures multi-resolution dynamics driven by operational demand cycles and thermal diffusion, with strong seasonality, non-stationary trends, and non-linear dependencies.